daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 Commanders:
 - disabled most of the old WoG commander features and remade them.
 Commanders now require at least 1 point in Magic skill to be able to cast.
 Spells are made much more useful, read description.
 All Commanders now profit from carring out actual attacks in combat, some can even increase their damage or health permanently by killing whole squads.
 - When doing your first kill in combat you can choose a commander class.
-Each class has different attributes.
+Each class has different attributes, that can be viewed by right-clicking the experience icon in the hero screen and the additional right click on the commander class text field.

 Eagle Eye:
 - Spells are now learned directly in combat and you get permanent spell power.
 And some more goodies are on this skill.